Genetically modified runners

 To make up for this transgression, I’ll reveal my real diet secrets.
 The secret is that I don’t eat anything special.
 In my entire career I’ve rarely eaten with a running benefit in mind.

 The below photos show part of my vegetable garden which takes up most of my backyard.
-Starting in mid-April, I’m able to harvest over-wintered spinach, kale, early lettuce and dandelion greens for salads.
+Starting in mid-April, I’m able to harvest over-wintered spinach, early lettuce and dandelion greens for salads.
 Additional greens ripen during summer and fall.
 I’m usually able to harvest lettuce into December.

 On the left is a type of Romaine lettuce.
 Middle is Asian tatsoi.
 On the right - onions.